-Let's The analogue clock was invented in 1656 and the digital clock was invented in 1956.
-Ask Pause the pupils which one they think is better.
+The analogue clock was invented in 1656 and the digital clock was invented in 1956.
+Ask the pupils which one they think is better.
 Start a class discussion about which one is easier to read, and discuss the advantages and disadvantages of each.

-Refer to If they are Confusion level 1 - Does not understand any concept 2 - Does not understand most of the concepts 3 - Understands some concepts but has questions 4 - Understands all the concepts, just needs more practice 5 - Feels confident solving questions If pupil is below 3 use Math Lab strugging Number of Pupils Math Lab Assign 20 minutes of textbook work here that should be completed as ssign 20 minutes of textbook work here that should be completed as homework, if not finished in class.
+Refer to If they are Confusion level 1 - Does not understand any concept 2 - Does not understand most of the concepts 3 - Understands some concepts but has questions 4 - Understands all the concepts, just needs more practice If pupil is below 3 use Math Lab strugginig Number of Pupils Machi Edo

+Assign 20 minutes of textbook work here that should be completed as homework, if not finished in class.